WJP-DAU/eu-thematic-reports/html/R2/text/thematic-findings.md

 - The average score for the expert indicator of **effective and impartial prosecution and pre-trial proceedings** among the 27 EU Member States is 0.60 (<a class="crossref" href="#R2F34">Figure 34</a>).
 Country-level scores range from 0.76 in Finland to 0.43 in Bulgaria.
 - In 20 Member States, the majority of respondents express a lot or some **trust in prosecutors in charge of criminal investigations**, and in 26 Member States, fewer than half of respondents believe that most or all **prosecutors are involved in corrupt practices** (<a class="crossref" href="#R2F35">Figure 35</a>).
 Compared to other EU Member States, respondents in Bulgaria report the lowest levels of trust in prosecutors (31.2%) and the highest perception of corruption of prosecutors (60.0%).
-- In 12 Member States, the majority of respondents agree that **the criminal justice system is effective in bringing people who commit crimes to justice**.
-At the country level, the percentage of respondents who agree with this statement ranges from 67.9% in Finland to 23.4% in Slovakia (<a class="crossref" href="#R2F37">Figure 37</a>).
-In eight Member States, at least half of respondents agree that **crimes are prosecuted in an independent manner**.
-At the country level, the percentage of respondents who agree with this statement ranges from 71.2% in Finland to 18.1% in Slovakia (<a class="crossref" href="#R2F36">Figure 36</a>).
+- In 12 Member States, the majority of respondents agree that **the criminal justice system is effective in bringing people who commit crimes to justice** (<a class="crossref" href="#R2F37">Figure 37</a>).
+At the country level, the percentage of respondents who agree with this statement ranges from 67.9% in Finland to 23.4% in Slovakia.
+In eight Member States, at least half of respondents agree that **crimes are prosecuted in an independent manner** (<a class="crossref" href="#R2F36">Figure 36</a>).
+At the country level, the percentage of respondents who agree with this statement ranges from 71.2% in Finland to 18.1% in Slovakia.

 ### Effective and impartial criminal adjudication